 - be unable to work from home and will lose income as a result of self-isolating, for example, you will not be paid or you will only receive Statutory Sick Pay

-- currently be receiving Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit.
+- currently be receiving Universal Credit (you must be actually receiving payments), Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit.
 If you are not receiving any of these benefits, see the discretionary scheme details

 If you meet all of these criteria you may be entitled to a £500 payment into your bank account.
 Payments will be subject to income tax but not National Insurance contributions.